YoungElPaso/mcgill-ds/README.md

  <!-- * deploy (build source and distribute to a remote server for hosting) -->

 ## Docs (WIP)
-The supporting documenation for this project can be found at: https://www.mcgill.ca/{???}
+The supporting documentation for this project can be found at: https://www.mcgill.ca/{???}
 ### Storybook
 Storybook [link] can be run locally as well, allowing you to see all of the documented components in one place (useful if you want to work on them!), offering you the chance to see each one in isolation.
 ### Project site